-Whether you already have an idea about how you’d like to open your home to a child, or are just beginning to look into options, this page provides a wealth of information and some practical FAQs about opening your home.
+Whether you’re just beginning to investigate foster care and adoption or already know the direction you’re heading, this page provides a wealth of information and some practical FAQs about opening your home.
 While Embrace is not an adoption or child placing agency, we’re here for you every step of the way.
-As you take steps forward, we encourage you to access our resources such as support groups for parents and kids, accessible family outings, parent retreats, respite care events, ongoing training, and more!
+We encourage you to access our resources such as support groups for parents and kids, accessible family outings, parent retreats, respite care events, ongoing training, and more!

 If you would you like to participate in a casual, small group conversation where you can get answers to your questions, join us at “First Steps”.
 This bi-monthly information gathering at the Embrace Office in Historic Downtown McKinney covers the following topics: